 Queen of The Night

 The Selenicerus grandiflorus Britt.
-Rose, called in some countries giant cactus, and mostly “Queen of the Night,” is one of the several species of the botanical family of Cactaceae, very similar to the Cereus grandiflorus Miller.
+Rose, called in some countries giant cactus and mostly “Queen of the Night,” is one of several species of the botanical family of Cactaceae.
+It is very similar to the Cereus grandiflorus Miller.
 Their properties are also quite similar.
 Moreover, the Queen of the Night is a farmed plant since its fruits are valuable in many places, especially in Mexico and the West Indies.

-The Cactus genera Cereus and Selenicerus have as standard features: their upright, cylindrical stems.
-Their different species are not easily distinguishable; thus, they are often given the same familiar names.
+The upright, cylindrical stems of the Cactus genera Cereus and Selenicerus are standard features.
+Because the different species are not easily distinguishable, they are often given the same familiar names.

 REFERENCES